microsoft/live-share/docs/use/vscode.md

 1. Install <a href="https://code.visualstudio.com/">Visual Studio Code</a>
 2. [Download](https://aka.ms/vsls-dl/vscode) and install the Visual Studio Live Share extension from the marketplace.
+> [!TIP]
+> If you are using Live Share for Technical Interviews, we highly recommend installing the Live Share extension pack, which also contains the Live Share Audio and Chat extensions.

 3. Reload Visual Studio Code
-4. Wait for dependencies to download and install (see status bar).<br/>
+1. Wait for dependencies to download and install (see status bar).<br/>
     ![Finishing install](../media/vscode-finishing-install.png)
-5. **Linux**: If you see a notification about installing missing libraries:
+1. **Linux**: If you see a notification about installing missing libraries:
     1. Click "Install" in the notification.
     2. Enter your admin (sudo) password when prompted.
     3. Restart VS Code when done.